stevej763/spring-vault-integration/README.md

 `start-vault.sh` will spin up a vault container with some secrets set

-`VaultSecrets` class will be created with property keys injected in by `@ConfigurationProperties`.
+`AppSecrets` class will be created with property keys injected in by `@ConfigurationProperties`.

-`@Configuration` annotation on `VaultSecrets` allows it to be Autowired into the `ApplicationConfiguration` class.
+`@ConstructorBinding` annotation on `AppSecrets` tells spring to instantiate the class using the constructor.

 `ApplicationConfiguration` takes that `VaultSecrets` Java object and passes it into the constructor of a service which would then make use of them, e.g. API keys, dev, stage, prod urls etc.

+`@ConfigurationPropertiesScan` annotation on `ApplicationConfiguration` tells spring where to look for any configuration properties.

-Default property keys and vault config is set up in `application.properties`
+Default property keys and vault config is set up in `application.properties`.

-Vault token passed in from environment variable VAULT_TOKEN, could also extract out further setting to environment variables
+Vault token passed in from environment variable VAULT_TOKEN, could also extract out other settings to environment variables if you wanted to.

-By setting `spring.profiles.active` to development/production when running the app the vault properties will override the default `application.property` values
+By setting `spring.profiles.active` to development/production when running the app the vault properties will override the default `application.properties` values